Pan bagnat is a tuna sandwich from Nice, France, it's essentially a Niçoise salad on a bun it's yummy & made from store cupboard staples.

 French Tuna Nicoise Salad Sandwich

-The French do tuna sandwiches a little different, certainly different to us Brits and our tuna mayonnaise sarnie with its exciting addition of cucumber!
+The French do tuna sandwiches a little differently, certainly different to us Brits and our tuna mayonnaise sarnie with its exciting addition of cucumber!

-Now I’ve nothing against old school British sandwiches, I was raised on them and dearly love many of them.
-I’ve got plenty of examples on my site, everything from fish finger sandwiches to a corned beef and picallili sandwich and to egg and cress sandwiches to my favourite sausage and agg sandwich.
+Now I've nothing against old school British sandwiches, I was raised on them and dearly love many of them.
+I've got plenty of examples on my site, everything from fish finger sandwiches to a corned beef and picallili sandwich and to egg and cress sandwiches, to my favourite sausage and egg sandwich and air fryer ham and cheese toastie.

 As always, this recipe, as I believe all recipes should, represents who I am as a cook and eater.
-As a result, I have made changes but it’s soul is still in the south of France.
+As a result, I have made a change, but its soul is still in the south of France.

 But the tomatoes, capers, red wine vinegar, basil, radishes and olive oil are not particularly contentious... and of course those perfectly boiled eggs complete this delicious sarnie.

-The great about this recipe is that pretty much all of these ingredients are shelf stable and form part of my kitchen “staples” list.
+The great thing about this recipe is that pretty much all of these ingredients are shelf-stable and form part of my kitchen "staples" list.

 Frequently Asked Questions